Brachioplasty (Body Lift)

 How do I get ready for a brachioplasty?

 First, you should ask your healthcare provider if this surgery is right for you.
-If you have certain health issues, the risks of the surgery might not be worth it.
+If you have certain health issues, the risks of the surgery may outweigh the benefits.
 Your surgeon will also want to make sure that you have a realistic idea of the results of surgery.
 You will also need to commit to a healthy lifestyle and maintain a stable weight and stay generally fit.

 Most health insurance plans won’t cover body-contouring surgery.
 They may cover it if you have a complication, such as an infection around a skinfold.
 These surgeries can be very expensive.
 Take a look at your finances.
 Talk with your plastic surgeon to find out how much it will cost you.